raspberrypilearning/raspberry-pi-command/en/step_4.md

 --- /task ---

 --- task ---
-If you want to reset the colour back to default you can use `\e[0m`:
+If you want to reset the effects back to default you can use `\e[0m`:

 ```bash
 echo -e "Default \e[31mRed \e[0mDefault"